 White Chocolate Bark

-Despite popular believe, the white version of this confection does not actually contain any chocolate.
+Despite popular belief, the white version of this confection does not actually contain any chocolate.

 Milk Chocolate Fudge